T-cell lymphoma: Nucleoside analogs

 Nucleoside analogs are a type of antiviral cytotoxic drug used to treat various cancer related diseases.
 It possesses highly immunosuppressive abilities and acts by inhibiting viral replication and prevent the spread of the cancerous growth.
 Nucleoside analogs are one of the most active class of drug used to treat T-cell lymphoma.

 Other

-Other non-tradition or new treatment options include: targeted therapy, protease inhibitors, signalling inhibitors, and HDAC inhibitors.
+Other non-traditional treatment options include targeted therapy, protease inhibitors, signaling inhibitors, and HDAC inhibitors.

 Epidemiology

-While the incidences for Non-Hodgkin's lymphoma has plateaued, the rates of T-cell lymphoma has been gradually increasing over the past few years.
-However, due to the low frequency and lack of research performed on the disease, the number of cases is relatively underrepresented compared to other non-Hodgkin lymphoma.
+While the incidence of Non-Hodgkin's lymphoma has plateaued, the rate of T-cell lymphomas has gradually increased over the past few years.
+However, due to the low frequency and lack of research performed on the disease, the number of cases is relatively underrepresented in comparison to other non-Hodgkin lymphomas.